 XRF Soil Screening: Samples collected for metals during the remediation work are screened using an X-Ray Fluorescence Analyzer (XRF).
 All employees using the XRF must be certified and trained prior to using the analyzer.
 Procedures for operating the XRF, including safety features, are provided in the XRF Operating Procedures.
 Excavation samples are screened on the property and in the soil lab at the CPO.
 Post remediation samples are screened in the CPO.
 Samples are homogenized and screened directly through the Ziploc bag.
 The screening readings are downloaded to a computer and recorded on the remediation soil log.

 Laboratory analysis: A composite sample of post remediation samples is submitted for laboratory analysis.
-In cases where only part of the yard is remediated only samples from that part of the yard are submitted.
+In cases where only part of the yard is remediated, only samples from that part of the yard are submitted.
 For full remediation properties, a selection of excavation base samples are submitted to ensure that soil exceeding the Upper Cap Concentrations is not present in the top 1 m of soil on the property.
-Samples are submitted to the lab in clean glass jar.
+Samples are submitted to the lab in a clean glass jar.
 Samples are named using standard naming:

 For excavation base: